Many tourists or travelers who visit the Andean market town of Otavalo or nearby Cotacachi include a visit to the Peguche waterfall.

 - You can buy snacks & drinks before the hike to the Peguche Waterfall.
 However, you’ll find several small food stores along the way and even more at the Waterfall itself.
 That is, before you enter the forest trail.

-- It can get really busy at the weekends, but it’s a perfect time to see the local people enjoying themselves at the Waterfall – at a picnic, playing ball, just relaxing.
+- It can get really busy at the weekends, but it’s a perfect time to see the local people enjoying themselves at the Waterfall – at a picnic, playing ball, just relaxing, having a bath.

 - You don’t need a guide at the Waterfall, but those who visit the Peguche waterfall with a guide can enjoy some interesting background stories.
 Or explanations about the flora & fauna.